 A param element (or several ones) can be placed as the first child element(s) of the rules element to define the default values of variables used in the various selectors used in the rules.

-Implementation MUST support the param element for all query languages it supports and which at the same time define how variables are bind for evaluation of selector expression.
+An implementation MUST support the param element for all query languages it supports and at the same time define how variables are bound for evaluation of the selector expression.
 Implementations SHOULD also provide means for changing the default values of the param elements.
 Such means are implementation-specific.

 The param element has a required name attribute.
 The value of the name attribute is a QName, see [XML Names].
 The content of the element is a string used as default value for the corresponding variable.